-Figure 6.3.3.2-1: Registration with abandoned S-NSSAI(s) subject to quota management.
+Figure 6.3.3.2-1: Registration with abandoned S-NSSAI(s) subject to quota management

 1. UE registers.

 2. Some S-NSSAIs in the previous Allowed NSSAI are missing from the Requested NSSAI: those that are subject to capping need to be reported to NSSF so the NSSF decrements the related counters.